 Additionally, a lot of growth can come from learning how to address triggers with new coping mechanisms.
 Consider how they make you feel, and actions you can take to process your emotions without alcohol.
 The good news is you don’t have to face these feelings alone.
 You can leverage a variety of available tools and resources when overwhelming stressors arise.

-This may include reaching out to a therapist or engaging with an alcohol support group like those at Monument.
+This may include reaching out to a therapist or engaging with an online alcohol support group like those at Monument.
 When you’re in a vulnerable spot and have a craving to drink, reaching out to others is an incredibly valuable way to stay accountable to your goals and fill time until the craving passes.

 3. Surround Yourself with Support